-- A. Hanger Adjustments: Adjust hangers to distribute loads equally on attachments and to achieve indicated slope of pipe. - B. Trim excess length of continuous-thread hanger and support rods to 1-1/2 inches.
+- A. Hanger Adjustments: Adjust hangers to distribute loads equally on attachments and to achieve indicated slope of pipe. - B. Trim excess length of continuous-thread hanger and support rods to 1-1/2 inches (40 mm).

-3.6 PAINTING
+3.5 PAINTING

 - A. Touchup: Clean field welds and abraded, shop-painted areas.
 Paint exposed areas immediately after erecting hangers and supports.
 Use same materials as those used for shop painting.
 Comply with SSPC-PA 1 requirements for touching up field-painted surfaces. - 1.
-Apply paint by brush or spray to provide a minimum dry film thickness of 2.0 mils. - B. Touchup: Cleaning and touchup painting of field welds, bolted connections, and abraded, shoppainted areas on miscellaneous metal are specified in Section 09. - C. Galvanized Surfaces: Clean welds, bolted connections, and abraded areas, and apply galvanizing-repair paint to comply with ASTM A 780 / A 780M.
+Apply paint by brush or spray to provide a minimum dry film thickness of 2.0 mils (0.05 mm). - B. Touchup: Cleaning and touchup painting of field welds, bolted connections, and abraded, shop-painted areas on miscellaneous metal are specified in Division 09. - C. Galvanized Surfaces: Clean welds, bolted connections, and abraded areas, and apply galvanizing-repair paint to comply with ASTM A 780 / A 780M.

-3.7 HANGER AND SUPPORT SCHEDULE
+3.6 HANGER AND SUPPORT SCHEDULE

-A. Specific hanger and support requirements are in Sections specifying piping systems and equipment.
+- A. Specific hanger and support requirements are in Sections specifying piping systems and equipment. - B. Comply with MSS SP-58 for pipe-hanger selections and applications that are not specified in piping system Sections. - C. Use hangers and supports with galvanized metallic coatings for piping and equipment that will not have field-applied finishes. - D. Use nonmetallic coatings on attachments for electrolytic protection where attachments are in direct contact with copper tubing. - E. Use carbon-steel pipe hangers and supports, metal trapeze pipe hangers, and metal framing systems and attachments for general service applications. - F. Use copper-plated pipe hangers and copper attachments for copper piping and tubing. - G. Use padded hangers for piping that is subject to scratching. - H. Horizontal-Piping Hangers and Supports: Unless otherwise indicated and except as specified in piping system Sections, install the following types: - 1.
+Adjustable, Steel Clevis Hangers (MSS Type 1): For suspension of non-insulated or insulated, stationary pipes NPS 1/2 to NPS 30 (DN 15 to DN 750). - 2.
+Steel Pipe Clamps (MSS Type 4): For suspension of cold and hot pipes NPS 1/2 to NPS 24 (DN 15 to DN 600) if little or no insulation is required. - 3.
+Pipe Saddle Supports (MSS Type 36): For support of pipes NPS 4 to NPS 36 (DN 100 to DN 900), with steel-pipe base stanchion support and cast-iron floor flange or carbon-steel plate.

-- B. Comply with MSS SP-58 for pipe-hanger selections and applications that are not specified in piping system Sections. - C. Use hangers and supports with galvanized metallic coatings for piping and equipment that will not have field-applied finishes. - D. Use nonmetallic coatings on attachments for electrolytic protection where attachments are in direct contact with copper tubing. - E. Use carbon-steel pipe hangers and supports, metal trapeze pipe hangers, and metal framing systems and attachments for general service applications. - F. Use copper-plated pipe hangers and copper attachments for copper piping and tubing. - G. Use padded hangers for piping that is subject to scratching. - H. Horizontal-Piping Hangers and Supports: Unless otherwise indicated and except as specified in piping system Sections, install the following types: - 1.
-Adjustable, Steel Clevis Hangers (MSS Type 1): For suspension of non-insulated or insulated, stationary pipes NPS 1/2 to NPS 30. - 2.
-Steel Pipe Clamps (MSS Type 4): For suspension of cold and hot pipes NPS 1/2 to NPS 24 if little or no insulation is required. - 3.
-Pipe Saddle Supports (MSS Type 36): For support of pipes NPS 4 to NPS 36, with steel-pipe base stanchion support and cast-iron floor flange or carbon-steel plate. - I. Vertical-Piping Clamps: Unless otherwise indicated and except as specified in piping system Sections, install the following types: - 1.
-Extension Pipe or Riser Clamps (MSS Type 8): For support of pipe risers NPS 3/4 to NPS 24. - J. Comply with MSS SP-58 for trapeze pipe-hanger selections and applications that are not specified in piping system Sections. - K. Comply with MFMA-103 for metal framing system selections and applications that are not specified in piping system Sections. - L. Use powder-actuated fasteners or mechanical-expansion anchors instead of building attachments where required in concrete construction. - M. Use pipe-positioning systems in pipe spaces behind plumbing fixtures to support supply and waste piping for plumbing fixtures.
+- I. Vertical-Piping Clamps: Unless otherwise indicated and except as specified in piping system Sections, install the following types: - 1.
+Extension Pipe or Riser Clamps (MSS Type 8): For support of pipe risers NPS 3/4 to NPS 24 (DN 24 to DN 600). - J. Saddles and Shields: Unless otherwise indicated and except as specified in piping system Sections, install the following types: - 1.
+Steel-Pipe-Covering Protection Saddles (MSS Type 39): To fill interior voids with insulation that matches adjoining insulation. - 2.
+Protection Shields (MSS Type 40): Of length recommended in writing by manufacturer to prevent crushing insulation. - K. Comply with MSS SP-58 for trapeze pipe-hanger selections and applications that are not specified in piping system Sections. - L. Comply with MFMA-103 for metal framing system selections and applications that are not specified in piping system Sections. - M. Use powder-actuated fasteners or mechanical-expansion anchors instead of building attachments where required in concrete construction. - N. Use pipe-positioning systems in pipe spaces behind plumbing fixtures to support supply and waste piping for plumbing fixtures.

-SECTION 220553 - IDENTIFICATION FOR PLUMBING PIPING AND EQUIPMENT PART 1 - GENERAL
+SECTION 22 05 53 - IDENTIFICATION FOR PLUMBING PIPING AND EQUIPMENT